Petroecuador: Safety record

 Petroecuador has allegedly contributed to human rights violations according to some critics.
 The violations are on the health basis concerning the local populations due to bad practice of Petroecuador as well as foreign industries established within Ecuador.

 On February 26, 1998, there was an explosion and fire at the Petroecuador pipeline in Esmeraldas, a port city in northwest Ecuador.

 In another incident unrelated to oil exploitation, on January 17, 2002, a Fairchild FH-227E passenger plane (reg.
 HC-AYM, sn.
 511), belonging to the aviation unit of Petroproducción, flying from Quito's Mariscal Sucre Airport to Lago Agrio Airport (150 km. west of Quito), went off course and struck the 4500 meter-high Cerro El Tigre mountain in Colombia's Putumayo Department.
 This happened 14 km across from the border with Ecuador and approximately 50 miles (80 km) from its destination.
 The 21 passengers (all Petroecuador employees) plus the five crew members were killed.
 The controlled flight into terrain was caused by a loss of situational awareness by the pilots, owing to distractions (lack of sterile cockpit rule) and poor crew resource management.
 All these factors were compounded by bad weather (fog) and the plane's lack of a ground proximity warning system.

 Environmental record

 Petroecuador has been the subject of controversy over the impact of exploration and pipeline operations on the environment and Huaorani and Cofan indigenous peoples within the Amazon basin in Ecuador's Oriente region.
 In 1964, oil drilling operations began to take place in previously roadless rainforest carried out by Texaco.

 Advocacy groups such as Amazon Watch and ChevronToxico have attempted to document the oil spills, ecological damage and human impacts of these operations.
 Prof. Judith Kimerling of CUNY School of Law in 1991 published a book Amazon Crude (ISBN 0960935851) which details many of these problems.

 Petroecuador has been the sole owner and operator of the oil facilities since 1990.
+Petroecuador's operations have been associated with documented hydrocarbon contamination in waterways, soils, and air.
 From 2000 to 2008, the company was responsible for 1,415 oil spills.
 Petroecuador has also failed to clean up sites that were its responsibility under the joint venture.

+On 13 March 2025, there was a rupture in the SOTE pipeline which caused more than 25,000 barrels of oil to spill out over an area extending over 86 km and affecting 11 parishes in the Esmeraldas province.
+On 26 March 2025, a state of emergency was declared due to the natural disaster and its effects.